Ahhh, the ‘80s.

 In 1980, characters Jake and Elwood Blues catapulted the Wayfarer sunglasses style to fame in the cult-classic musical comedy ‘The Blues Brothers’.
 Worn throughout the entire film, both protagonists wore the original RayBan RB2140 classic Wayfarer in black acetate.
 If you prefer a classic look to your sunglasses, the Wayfarer shape is easily one of the most famous styles you can wear.
 The stealthy black frame with dark lenses can be worn by any face-shape and won’t clash with your clothes either.

 Hitting the big screens in 1984, the inaugural Terminator film featured Austrian body builder Arnold Schwarzenegger and his edgy square sunglasses.
-With a utility style and sporty rimless construction, the ‘ANSI classic’ sunglasses were made by a company called Gargoyle and are still in production today.
-This frame is a boxy style with sharp angular lenses, oozing in 80’s nostalgia.
+With a utility style and sporty rimless construction, the ‘ANSI classic’ sunglasses were made by a company called Gargoyle whom ceased production on the 31st December 2022.
+This frame is a boxy style with sharp angular lenses, oozing in 80’s nostalgia which you can still grab on Amazon.

 Stranger Things sunglasses